Bernoulli's Equation Calculator

 Can I mix metric and imperial units?

 Yes.
 Each field has its own unit dropdown.
 You can enter pressure in psi, velocity in ft/s, and height in metres all at the same time.
 The calculator converts every input to SI internally before solving, then converts the result back to all equivalent units.
-For another physics calculator that solves for a missing variable, see our Ohm's law calculator.
+For another physics calculator that solves for a missing variable, see the Ohm's law calculator.

 What are the assumptions behind Bernoulli's equation?